Use this chapter to troubleshoot the vCenter Plug-in functionality.

 This chapter includes the following topics:

-vCenter Plug-in Overview
+Information About vCenter Plug-in

-Starting with Cisco NX-OS Release 4.2(1)SV2(1.1), the vCenter Plug-in is supported on the Funware vSphere Web Clients only.
+Starting with Cisco NX-OS Release 4.2(1)SV2(1.1), the vCenter Plug-in is supported on the vSphere Web Clients only.
 The VMware vSphere Web Client enables you to connect to a VMware vCenter Server system to manage a Cisco Nexus 1000V through a browser.
-The vCenter Plug-in is installed as a new tab called Cisco Nexus 1000v as part of the user interface in the vSphere Web client.
+The vCenter Plug-in is installed as a new tab called Cisco Nexus 1000v as part of the user interface in the vSphere Web Client.

-With the vCenter Plug-in, the server administrators can export the necessary networking details from the vCenter server, investigate the root cause of and prevent the networking issues, and deploy the virtual machines with the suitable policies.
+With the vCenter Plug-in, the server administrators can export the networking details from the vCenter server, investigate the root cause of and prevent the networking issues, and deploy the virtual machines with the policies.
 The server administrators can monitor and manage the resources effectively with the network details provided in the vCenter Plug-in.

-Requirements for VMware vSphere Web Client
+Prerequisites for VMware vSphere Web Client

-- VMware vCenter Server 5.0 and/or higher.
+- VMware vCenter Server 5.0 and/or later release.

 - VMware vCenter Web Client 5.1.
 The vCenter Plug-in does not work with the vSphere 5.0 Web Client.